Sheila Lopez: Life

 Lopez was born c.
 1974 in Winslow, Arizona to a Navajo mother from Greasewood, Arizona and a Mexican father from Winslow.
-Her maternal grandfather was a medicine man.
+Lopez has three children- Samantha, Emanuel and Matthew.Her maternal grandfather was a medicine man.
 Lopez was pregnant in high school before starting college.
 She completed an undergraduate degree in electrical engineering from Northern Arizona University.
 After graduation, Lopez joined HP Inc. as a manufacturing engineer.
 She worked in software testing, validation, and semiconductor fabrication.
 She joined Intel where she serves as the veterans and LGBTQ program manager.

-Lopez joined PFLAG in 2009 after her two oldest children came out.
-In June 2011, she cofounded and serves as president of the Native PFLAG group supporting tribes in the Arizona area.
+Lopez joined PFLAG in 2009 after her two oldest children, Samantha and Emanuel identified as LGBTQ.
+In June 2011, she was the first person in the country to open a Native American PFLAG chapter.
 In 2015, Lopez received a VH1 Trailblazer Honor for her LGBT rights activism.
-In 2019, she organized the first pow wow for the Phoenix Native LGBT and two-spirit community.
+In 2019, she organized the first pow wow for the Phoenix Native LGBT and two-spirit community with aid from the Phoenix Pride Community.
 She won the 2019 American Indian Science and Engineering Society Blazing Fame award.

+In 2020, the Native PFLAG Chapter was closed, with Lopez citing insufficient funds and available staff as reasons for its closure.
+Before its closure, the Native PFLAG Chapter made a donation of $14,000 to the Phoenix Indian Center to allow pow wows to continue to be held.

+At the 2023 pow wow, Lopez was still considered to be an avid and dedicated supporter for the Native LGBTQ+ people by the Indigenous advocate present at the event.

+Lopez hopes to be an influential to indigenous peoples in STEM and help encourage their growth in the field.